Jellemvdl/InstanceDiffusion-extension/blogpost.md

         <td colspan=7><b>Table 3.</b> Evaluating different location formats as input when generating images of reproduction experiments for points and scribbles.</td>
       </tr>
 </table>

+### Compositional attribute binding

+Using YOLOv8-Det to detect bounding boxes, we measure how well the generated images adhere to the attribute specified in the instance prompt (color or texture).
+The cropped bounding box is fed to the CLIP model that predicts its attribute and measures the accuracy of the prediction with respect to the attribute specified in the instance prompt.
+For the attributes, the 8 common colors of *black, white, red, green, yellow, blue, pink & purple* and the 8 common textures of *rubber, fluffy, metallic, wooden, plastic, fabric, leather & glass* are used.
+We report the local-CLIP score that measures the distance between the instance text prompt’s features and these cropped object images.
+See table 4 for the measured Accuracy and local CLIP scores.

 <table align="center">
   <tr align="center">